syntatis/wp-feature-flipper/README.md

 # 🚦 Feature Flipper

 > [!NOTE]
-> This plugin is built on top of [howdy](https://github.com/syntatis/howdy), a WordPress plugin starter kit that allows developer to build WordPress plugins with modern PHP practices.
+> This plugin is built with [howdy](https://github.com/syntatis/howdy), a WordPress plugin starter kit that allows developer to build WordPress plugins with modern PHP practices.

 Easily switch some features in WordPress, on and off